Yellow Line (Gaza): Description

+The Yellow Line stretches for about 45 km and splits the Gaza Strip into two sections.
 The area east of the line, covering 53% of the Gaza Strip's territory, is under Israeli military control, while the area west of the line, covering 47% of the Gaza Strip, is controlled by Hamas.
+(Note: The Gaza Strip is 365 km^{2} in area.)
 The US has referred to the Palestinian-controlled western area as the "red zone" and the Israeli-controlled eastern area as the "green zone".
-The vast majority of the Gaza Strip's population of 2 million people is in the Palestinian-controlled western portion of the territory.
-Hundreds of Palestinians live in the Israeli-controlled eastern portion, including some Gazans who spoke out against Hamas during the war.

 Israel prevents Palestinians from crossing east of the line, including those displaced from this area during the war, and has killed Palestinians it alleges to have been approaching the line.
 Israel has declared all areas of the Gaza Strip outside of the Yellow Line to be a free-fire zone, regardless of whether the boundary has been marked on the ground.
-The demarcation line is currently partially marked by yellow-painted concrete blocks laid down by the Israeli military; as of 28 October 2025, around 10–20% of that work has been completed.
+Israel has also built concrete outposts to fortify its positions along the line.
+The demarcation line is currently partially marked by yellow-painted concrete blocks laid down by the Israeli military; as of 28 October 2025, around 10–20% of that work had been completed.
+Israel began constructing berms along the line in December 2025.